harp-tech/harp-tech.github.io/tutorials/hobgoblin-setup.md

 ![Harp Hobgoblin Pico2](../images/device-hobgoblin-pico2.png){width=300}

-The [Harp Hobgoblin](https://github.com/harp-tech/device.hobgoblin) is a simple multi-purpose device designed to help users learn the fundamentals of the Harp ecosystem.
+The [Harp Hobgoblin](https://github.com/harp-tech/device.hobgoblin) is a simple multi-purpose device designed for learning the fundamentals of the Harp ecosystem.
 The principles demonstrated in this tutorial series can also be applied to other Harp devices.

 > [!NOTE]
-> The `Hobgoblin` can be assembled in multiple ways; this image above shows only one possible configuration.
-For more information on how to build one, along with suggested sensor kits, refer to the resources in the device [repository](https://github.com/harp-tech/device.hobgoblin).
+> The `Hobgoblin` can be interfaced with a variety of input and output modules using the [Gravity: Expansion Board](https://www.dfrobot.com/product-2393.html).
+For more information on how to assemble the board, along with recommended sensor kits, refer to the resources in the [harp-tech/device.hobgoblin](https://github.com/harp-tech/device.hobgoblin) repository.

 ## Installation

 - Install [Bonsai](https://bonsai-rx.org/docs/articles/installation.html).
-- Install the `Harp.Hobgoblin` package by searching for it in the [Bonsai package manager](https://bonsai-rx.org/docs/articles/packages.html), using `nuget.org` as the package source.
+- Install the `Harp.Hobgoblin` package by searching for it in the [Bonsai package manager](https://bonsai-rx.org/docs/articles/packages.html).

 ## Flashing the firmware